dgretton/nestbox/README.md

 7. **Visualizer**: A 3D visualization tool for displaying the state of the system, including the alignments of coordinate systems and the measurements of shared features.

-8. **Simulator**: A lightweight toolkit for creating mock uncertain measurement data for testing, including an *Environment* and different types of *Observers* like cameras or 3D trackers.
+8. **Simulator**: A lightweight toolkit for creating uncertain measurement data, including an *Environment* and different types of *Observers* like cameras or 3D trackers, useful for setting up known geometry and testing.

 ## Conceptual Workflow